-Early Orthodontics Treatment for Children
+Early Orthodontics Treatment For Children

 It is important to establish an early foundation for excellent dental and orthodontic care.
 The American Association of Pediatric Dentistry recommends that you bring your baby to the dentist about the time their first tooth appears, or at least by the time they are 1 year old.

 Deciding when to bring your child in to see Dr. Nima for orthodontic treatment is not so straightforward.
-Generally, the American Association or Orthodontists suggest that a child visit an orthodontist by the time they are 7 years old.
+Generally, the American Association or Orthodontists suggest that a child visit an orthodontist in Johns Creek by the time they are 7 years old.
 This is to ensure their teeth and jaws are growing at a normal rate.
 If any issues are discovered, Dr. Nima is especially trained to alter the growth of the jaw and teeth so that future orthodontic work can be less invasive.